gabuz0me/Demo_AoC_5/script/article_en.md

 r = add("A", "B")  # Adding two strings of characters!
 ```

 As long as the operation `a+b` is well defined for the objects `a` and `b`.
-Adding numbers is legal, be they integers or real numbers, adding two strings concatenate them, but adding a number and a string is not defined.
+Adding numbers is legal, be they integers or real numbers, adding two strings concatenates them, but adding a number and a string is not defined.
 In order to keep our code clean, even if that doesn't stop us from doing silly mistakes, we'll use *type hinting*.

 <!--
 If $f$ were more complicated, for instance: